-What is Gas Bubble Disease?
+What Is Gas Bubble Disease?

 Symptoms of Gas Bubble Disease in Freshwater Fish

-Diagnosis of Gas Bubble Disease
+Diagnosing Gas Bubble Disease in Freshwater Fish

 Gas bubbles may also be present within gill tissue.
 This can be seen on a wet mount of the gills, a common aquatic diagnostic procedure.

 Since there are many potential causes, it is critical to eliminate them in order to keep the disease from getting worse.
-Check the aeration, water pumps, water flow back into the aquarium and look for tiny bubbles on plants, décor, or the walls of your tank.
-Turning off the filtration temporarily and looking to see if bubbles are forming may help determine if the filter is the cause of the gas supersaturation.
+Check the aeration, water pumps, and water flow back into the aquarium, and look for tiny bubbles on plants, décor, or the walls of your tank.
+Turning off the filter temporarily and checking for new bubbles may help you determine if the filter is causing the gas supersaturation.

-It is also important to evaluate all animals within the system to make sure that all those who are symptomatic are effectively treated.Your veterinarian will likely remove the bubbles by aspirating them with a very small needle and syringe.
-Antibiotic therapy is a common addition to any gas bubble disease treatment protocol.
-Barometric chambers have been employed in some cases if they are available to your aquatic practitioner.
+It is also important to evaluate all animals within the system to ensure that all those who are symptomatic are effectively treated.
+De-aeration of the tank `is very important.
 Your veterinarian will likely remove the bubbles by aspirating them with a very small needle and syringe.
 Antibiotic therapy is a common addition to any gas bubble disease treatment protocol.
 Barometric chambers have been employed in some cases if they are available to your aquatic practitioner.

 How to Prevent Gas Bubble Disease